What is an Open Space UNconference?

 Bring your own burning questions, listen to those of others, participate in a lot of discussion sessions and get even smarter than you already are – together!

-Nope.
-You’d be kicked out.
-Seriously.
-There are plenty of nice conferences to apply for as a “speaker” – #AgileCrete Coach+Dev Camp just isn’t one of them.
+There are plenty of nice conferences to apply for as a speaker – #AgileCrete Coach+Dev Camp just isn’t one of them.

-- Typically, small groups of participants have their sessions in breakout rooms (or wherever they want to).
+Typically, small groups of participants have their sessions in breakout rooms.

-Imagine that flow of people like an inhale-exhale rhythm, with the central space being the “lungs”.
+Have a drink, take a breath, and look at what others have discussed, in other sessions… Imagine that flow of people from and to the central space like an inhale-exhale rhythm, with the central space being the “lungs”.

-- All over the day, depending on harvests and ideas, sessions might be merged, created, canceled, … – that’s the magic of unconferences, it works every time, no single mastermind needed!
+All over the day, depending on harvests and ideas, sessions might again be merged, created, canceled, re-scheduled … – that’s the magic of unconferences, it works every time!

 To maximize what you can get out of the unconference, simple rules apply.
 Wikipedia summarizes them nicely: